HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

 ```

 !!!important
-    For successful inclusion in the keystore or truststore, all secret key names (e.g. "tls-secret-1:") must be in lowercase.
+    For successful inclusion in the keystore or truststore, all secret key names (for example, `tls-secret-1:`) must be in lowercase.

 This example aggregates all certificates and keys from the secrets specified in `customKeystoreSecrets` into the `customKeyStore`, and all certificates from the secrets specified in `customTruststoreSecrets` into the `customTrustStore`.
 These files serve as the default keystore and truststore for various WebEngine configuration elements that require them.
 As described in [Adding custom certificates using the `values.yaml` file](#adding-custom-certificates-using-the-valuesyaml-file), configuration override files are automatically generated on system startup to use the updated keystore and truststore.